Zoegp/zoegp.github.io/leafbyte-faqs.md

 * The "Back" button is now more accurately labeled "Save" on the Settings page

 ##### How do I cite this in my paper?
-You can read the paper [here](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13340) or use the citation below.
+Our methods paper is available [here](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13340) and may be cited with the citation below.

 Getman‐Pickering, Z. L., Campbell, A., Aflitto, N., Grele, A., Davis, J. K., & Ugine, T. A. (2020).
 LeafByte: A mobile application that measures leaf area and herbivory quickly and accurately.
 Methods in Ecology and Evolution, 2041–210X.13340. doi:10.1111/2041-210X.13340